-The National Network of Fiscal Sponsors Steering Committee, Partner and Member organizations are listed below.
+The National Network of Fiscal Sponsors Steering Committee and Member organizations are listed below.
 The NNFS is comprised of organizations that are broadly representative of the models and missions in the practice of fiscal sponsorship across the country.

-The Steering Committee guides, governs and sets priorities for the NNFS, developing strategic planning and and delivering programming for the network - all Steering Committee members volunteer their time.
+The Steering Committee guides, governs and sets strategic priorities for the NNFS.
+This group funds and delivers the programming for the network - all Steering Committee members volunteer their time.

-NNFS is currently piloting a new membership level open to both individuals and organizations.
-To become an NNFS member, please complete the NNFS Member Registration Form.
+NNFS membership is open to both individuals and organizations.
+To see current benefits and become an NNFS member, please complete the NNFS Member Registration Form.